-Hong Kong, Singapore, Taiwan and South Korea have been major destination countries for domestic workers, entertainment workers, and marriage migrants in the latter part of the 20th century (Constable 1997; Cheng 2004; Choo 2013; Kim 2010; Lan 2008; Oishi 2005).
-Filipina domestic workers were particularly sought after in Hong Kong and Taiwan due to native women's increased labor force participation (Constable 1997; Cheng 2004).
+Hong Kong, Singapore, Taiwan, and South Korea have been major destination countries for domestic workers, entertainment workers, and marriage migrants in the latter part of the twentieth century (Cheng 2004; Choo 2013; Constable 1997; Kim 2010; Lan 2008; Oishi 2005).
+Filipina domestic workers were particularly sought after in Hong Kong and Taiwan due to native women's increased labor force participation (Cheng 2004; Constable 1997).
 Racialized assumptions about the undesirability of local Chinese domestic workers made Filipinas particularly popular through the 1980s, with growing focus on Thai and Indonesian domestic workers in the 1990s (Constable 1997; Heyzer et al. 1994; Oishi 2005).
 Yet, Sri Lankan and Bangladeshi women were restricted from entering Hong Kong because of negative racialized stereotypes (Constable 1997; Momsen 2003; Oishi 2005).

 Despite having historically restricted the inflow of migrants from Southeast Asia, in 1992 Taiwan encouraged domestic worker migration and by 1998 was the second most popular receiving country after Saudi Arabia (Cheng 2006; Heyzer et al. 1994; Lan 2008, Oishi 2005).
-Women emigrants to Taiwan were primarily from the Philippines, Indonesia, Thailand, Malaysia and Vietnam and typically migrated for domestic service or marriage (Cheng 2004, 2006; Lan 2008; Heyzer et al. 1994).
+Women emigrants to Taiwan were primarily from the Philippines, Indonesia, Thailand, Malaysia, and Vietnam and typically migrated for domestic service or marriage (Cheng 2004, 2006; Lan 2008; Heyzer et al. 1994).
 While the number of Vietnamese women migrating to Taiwan increased notably in the 1990s, migration flows remained largely men-dominated (Hoang et al. 2012).

-Singapore has attracted migrants from Indonesia, the Philippines, Thailand, Malaysia and Sri Lanka (Heyzer et al. 1994; Hoang 2012; Momsen 2003; Oishi 2005).
-In the 1960s, Singapore only recruited domestic workers from Malaysia but by 1978 had established a foreign domestic worker scheme; women from the Philippines, Sri Lanka and India could migrate as domestic workers (Yeoh and Khoo 1998).
-As the demand for care increased in the 1990s, women from Indonesia, Myanmar and Thailand also migrated to Singapore as domestic workers (Momsen 2003; Oishi 2005).
+Singapore has attracted migrants from Indonesia, the Philippines, Thailand, Malaysia, and Sri Lanka (Heyzer et al. 1994; Hoang 2012; Momsen 2003; Oishi 2005).
+In the 1960s, Singapore recruited only domestic workers from Malaysia but by 1978 had established a foreign domestic worker scheme; women from the Philippines, Sri Lanka and India could migrate as domestic workers (Yeoh and Khoo 1998).
+As the demand for care increased in the 1990s, women from Indonesia, Myanmar, and Thailand also migrated to Singapore as domestic workers (Momsen 2003; Oishi 2005).
 More recently Singapore has also permitted marriage migration albeit with restrictions (Yeoh and Lin 2012).
-These trends coincided with the Indonesian government's labor export strategy (Hoang et al. 2012; Heyzer et al. 1994; Oishi 2005).
+These trends coincided with the Indonesian government's labor export strategy (Heyzer et al. 1994; Hoang et al. 2012; Oishi 2005).

-Within Southeast Asia, Malaysia has been a particularly prominent destination country (Hoang 2012; Heyzer et al. 1994; Kofman and Raghuram 2012; Momsen 2003).
-In the 1980s it signed agreements with Indonesia and the Philippines, selectively permitting domestic worker migration (Chin 1998, 2013; Oishi 2005).
-However, Bangladeshi, Thai and Vietnamese women also migrated to Malaysia, often for domestic workers (Hoang 2012; Oishi 2005).
+Within Southeast Asia, Malaysia has been a particularly prominent destination country (Heyzer et al. 1994; Hoang 2012; Kofman and Raghuram 2012; Momsen 2003).
+In the 1980s Malaysia signed agreements with Indonesia and the Philippines, selectively permitting domestic worker migration (Chin 1998, 2013; Oishi 2005).
+However, Bangladeshi, Thai, and Vietnamese women also migrated to Malaysia, often for domestic workers (Hoang et al. 2012; Oishi 2005).

-Having been a major sending country until the 1980s, South Korea has emerged as an important destination for marriage migrants and domestic workers from East and South East Asia (Cheng and Choo 2015; Choo 2013; Lan 2008; Kim 2010; Oishi 2005).
+Having been a major sending country until the 1980s, South Korea has emerged as an important destination for marriage migrants and domestic workers from East and Southeast Asia (Cheng and Choo 2015; Choo 2013; Lan 2008; Kim 2010; Oishi 2005).
 Cheng (2010) and Choo (2013) also highlight Filipina migrant streams to South Korea for entertainment work.
 Despite labor shortages, the Japanese government historically prohibited "unskilled" migrants from entering the country (Oishi 2005).
-Even after relaxing migration regulations in 1990, Japan encouraged only Peruvians and Brazilians of Japanese descent to migrate to meet 'unskilled' labor demands - (Oishi 2005).
+Even after relaxing migration regulations in 1990, Japan encouraged only Peruvians and Brazilians of Japanese descent to migrate to meet "unskilled" labor demands (Oishi 2005).
 However, in 1997 the government established an agreement with the Philippines allowing migrant domestic workers to enter Japan (Oishi 2005).
-Japan has also accepted migrant entertainers and marriage migrants (Lan 2008; Kim 2010; Oishi 2005; Parreñas 2010b).
+Japan has also accepted migrant entertainers and marriage migrants (Kim 2010; Lan 2008; Oishi 2005; Parreñas 2010b).